Monitoring IBM MQ

 Insufficient authority to access SYSTEM.AUTH.DATA.QUEUE

 You encounter the following error when the IBM MQ has insufficient authority to obtain the queue reset statistics data.
-The read and change authorities are required to access the IBM MQ system queue SYSTEM.AUTH.DATA.QUEUE.
-SYSTEM.AUTH.DATA.QUEUE is a special queue for which change authority can't be granted.
+To obtain queue reset statistics data, you need the change authority to access SYSTEM.AUTH.DATA.QUEUE.
+But SYSTEM.AUTH.DATA.QUEUE is a special queue for which you cannot provide permission to change authority.

 AMQ8077W: Entity 'user' has insufficient authority to access object